ktorio/ktor-samples/README.md

 this particular sample does not use.

 Samples with other build systems (Maven) are fully standalone and can be cut-and-pasted to get started.

+## Compact directory layout

+Samples use compact directory layout whenever possible for ease of navigation:

+* `src` directory contains sources directly (no `src/main/kotlin` and package directories).
+* `resources` directory contains resources.
+* `webapp` directory contains `WEB-INF` directory for samples that are deployed as WARs.